Byline Times

-Byline Times is a British liberal alternative media website and newspaper launched in 2019 by Peter Jukes and Stephen Colegrave, who are also its executive editors.
+Byline Times is a British alternative media website and newspaper launched in 2019 by Peter Jukes and Stephen Colegrave, who are also its executive editors.

-Background
+History

 Byline Media and Byline.com

 After jointly registering the Greater Manchester-based company Byline Media Ltd in October 2014, the British entrepreneur Daniel Tudor and his South Korean colleague and fellow University of Oxford alumnus Lee Seung-yoon launched the crowdfunded media platform Byline.com that allowed "campaigning journalists" to make direct appeals to readers in April 2015.

 By July 2015, it had 300,000 monthly visitors, and raised $850,000 in seed funding while the board of advisers was made up by the former editor-in-chief of The Economist Bill Emmott, the former editor-in-chief of The Sunday Times Harold Evans, and the playwright Peter Jukes who had joined as a columnist.

-Peter Jukes and the Saatchi & Saatchi marketing executive Stephen Colegrave took over the Byline.com website in 2016.
+Peter Jukes and Stephen Colegrave took over the Byline.com in 2016.

 Byline Times

 In November 2018, Peter Jukes and Stephen Colegrave registered Byline Times Ltd as a Birmingham-based company, with 51% shares held by LC Nominees Ltd, a firm headquartered in the same city.
 The print newspaper Byline Times was then launched in the summer of 2019, with an initial subscriber base of almost 1,000.

-Operations

-The Byline Times newspaper is published monthly for subscribers, with three-quarters of the material restricted to print, while BylineTimes.com functions as a free news site.
+The newspaper is published monthly for subscribers, with three-quarters of the material restricted to print, while BylineTimes.com functions as a free news site.
 Byline Timess sister organisations are the former crowdfunding journalism platform Byline.com, investigative unit Byline Investigates, the Byline Times Podcast, Byline Books and the annual summer event Byline Festival.
 All are separate entities.

 Byline Times is also published by Bywire News, an "independent blockchain news network", whose other partners include The Canary, Labour Buzz, Not the News, Business Wales, Our.London, and Media Reform Coalition (MRC) which, according to Bywire, means "each article contains a record on the blockchain detailing when it was created, by whom, and any revisions which are made and when".
 In 2020, Byline Media collaborated with George Llewelyn and Caolan Robertson to create Byline TV, a subscriber-funded video channel.

-Recent expansions of the outlet include the 2022 launch of Byline Supplement, the outlet's additional Substack newsletter, and Byline Audio, set up in 2024 to bring together the outlet's podcasts.

-As of July 2023, Byline Times had 29,000 paying subscribers, of which 15,000 to the print version, and a revenue of approximately £1m.

-In March 2025, it became regulated by the UK's official press regulator IMPRESS.
+Byline Times was expanded in 2022 with the launch of Byline Supplement, the outlet's additional Substack newsletter.
+In July 2023, Byline Times had 29,000 paying subscribers, of which 15,000 to the print version, and a revenue of approximately £1m.
+Byline Audio was set up in 2024 to bring together the outlet's podcasts.
+In March 2025, Byline Times became regulated by the UK's official press regulator Impress.